 Mark Twain once said, “Kindness is a language which the deaf can hear and the blind can see.”
 But it’s sometimes hard to turn on the news or read an article on the internet and see a positive story about someone who has made a difference in our world.
 Clogged traffic on the way to work or rudeness experienced while running errands can certainly damper one’s day.
 That’s why in 1995 a nonprofit organization in Colorado began the Random Act of Kindness Day.

 A random act may be a smile to a stranger, a note of gratitude, an extra cup of coffee for a coworker, letting someone in front of you in line at the grocery store, a donation to a charity, a plate of cookies for a new neighbor, a phone call to an old friend…the list is as endless as your imagination, but the results are tangible.
-What if, like the movie Pay It Forward (2000), all people consciously committed a kind act on Monday, February 17th?
+What if, like the movie Pay It Forward (2000), all people consciously committed a kind act today, February 17th?

 Become a RAKtivist.
 Join this national observance day.
 Make a difference TO the world.